 The Centre for Scandinavian Studies was launched at the University of Aberdeen in 2007 and is an interdisciplinary research institution, crossing discipline, School and College boundaries.

-The Centre’s aims are to: Initiate research on aspects on Scandinavian language, history and culture Create a ‘Research School’ in Scandinavian Studies for Postgraduates, where the MLitt and PhD students will participate in the activities at the Centre on a daily basis Run several MLitt (Master) programmes Run a Scandinavian Studies Seminar Series Participate, promote and enhance different projects, networks, conferences and interests related to Scandinavia.
+The Centre’s aims are to: Initiate research on aspects on Scandinavian language, history and culture; Create a ‘Research School’ in Scandinavian Studies for Postgraduates, where the MLitt and PhD students will participate in the activities at the Centre on a daily basis; Run an MLitt (Masters) programme; Run a Scandinavian Studies Seminar Series; Participate, promote and enhance different projects, networks, conferences and interests related to Scandinavia.